- Alumni & Donors

 - University graduates who have obtained at least a Bachelor's degree.

-Current secondary students who will be enrolled in secondary school in Fall 2017 are ineligible for the University Programme.
+Current secondary students who will still be enrolled in secondary school in Fall 2019 are ineligible for the University Programme.
 These candidates are invited to apply to the Pre-College Programme.

 For more information on the language levels, download an explanation of the CEFR levels (in English and French, PDF, 140Ko).